janlazo/dotvim8/README.md

 - vimrc and init.vim are hooks to bootstrap the editor
     - both:
         - fix initial runtimepath
+        - fix spell directory
         - load Vim packages
+        - use upstream matchit plugin in Vim 8 or Neovim
+            - use the default if v:version < 800
     - neovim:
         - language providers
         - inccommand
-        - fix spell directory
     - vim:
         - `set nocompatible` for vim-tiny
         - set terminal options and fix mappings for ConEmu
-        - matchit plugin (neovim loads this by default)
 - gvimrc and ginit.vim for GUI-specific configs (e.g. fonts, columns)
 - [vim-plug] as package manager for bundles in Github
 - [go-vimlparser] for linting Vimscript